pallets-eco/wtforms/docs/crash_course.rst

 WTForms to handle form input and validation in your application.
 For more information, you'll want to check the following:

- - The :ref:`WTForms documentation <doc-index>` has API documentation for the entire library.
+ - The :doc:`WTForms documentation <index>` has API documentation for the entire library.
  - :ref:`specific_problems` can help you tackle specific integration issues with WTForms and other frameworks.